xph906/NetProphet/README.md

     Binary:
         InputStream is = response.body().byteStream();

-    Note: in order to tell NetProphet the ending time of reading streaming contents, please inform the end of the stream by calling the followinc function when it's done:
+    /* Note: in order to tell NetProphet the ending time of reading streaming contents,
+     * you need to inform the end of the stream by calling the following function when

-    response.body().informFinishedReadingResponse(int respSize, String errorMsg, int respEndTime );
+     * streaming contents are all read: */ response.body().informFinishedReadingResponse(int respSize, String errorMsg, int respEndTime );
     Arguments:
       respSize is the size of the contents;